All Episodes

 That's the key.

-That's that that's the key word.
+That's the key word.

-I could tell he was a little embarrassed because these this QA session here, I don't have a lot of time.
+I could tell he was a little embarrassed because this QA session here, I don't have a lot of time.

 I appreciate the compliment, but so forth.

-Now you nailed it.
+Now, you nailed it.

-Uh modesty was was one of the characteristics that came across loudly yesterday for the president.
+Modesty was one of the characteristics that came across loudly yesterday for the president.